darrelclute/darrelclute.github.io/data/pages/about.rst

 Personal
 ========

-Outside of work I can be found spending time with his wife, and six children as well as caring for their small homestead.
+Outside of work I can be found spending time with my wife, and six children as well as caring for our small homestead.
 Current occupants of the farm includes chickens and goats.
 Prior to relocating back to Michigan there were also ducks, geese, sheep, rabbits, alpaca, pigs, and horses accounted upon our livestock.